-As you know, now I am flying for meeting flight time minimums (and for fun, of course).
-That means that it does not matter a lot where to fly, so today I have a really useful task: I should fly the airplane to the mechanics for a scheduled maintenance.
+As you know, I am currently flying to meet the minimum flight time requirements and, of course, for fun.
+Today, I had a really useful task: flying the airplane to the mechanics for scheduled maintenance.

-While reading my preflight checklist I figured out that the flaps do not deploy.
-OK, let’s think: take-off is not a problem at all (long concrete runway), but what about landing?
-We have an 1.2 km runway at the destination.
-Aircraft weight is OK: I am alone, I don’t have any bags and I still didn’t have breakfast.
-So landing should be totally OK, I will even have some safety margin, and technicians will have more chances to find the problem.
+While reading my preflight checklist, I noticed that the flaps do not deploy.
+I thought about it and realized that take-off would not be a problem since I had a long concrete runway, but what about landing on a runway of only 1.2 km at my destination.
+The aircraft weight was okay since I was alone, without any bags and still hadn’t had breakfast.
+So, landing should be safe, and the technicians would have a better chance of finding the problem.
 I called the flight school boss and explained the situation.
-He agreed that it is not a big deal, so I could fly.
+He agreed that it was not a big deal, so I could fly.

-It’s so cool to takeoff from some gloomy place and then enter a sunny area!
+It was cool to take off from a gloomy place and then enter a sunny area!

-Flaps magically got back to normal upon arrival, so it was just normal landing.
-Technicians could not find anything wrong with them as well.
-Just in case I made 3 additional circuits, and everything was OK.
+Magically, the flaps started working again upon arrival, and the landing was normal.
+Technicians could not find anything wrong with them either.
+Just in case, I made three additional circuits, and everything was okay.

-I flew to another school base (LKRO), and then back to the home base.
-Flaps worked as they should.
+I flew to another school base (LKRO) and then back to the home base.
+The flaps worked as they should.

-Today I gained my first 100 flight hours!
+Today, I passed my first 100 hours mark!